 4. Member States shall ensure the quality, accuracy and reliability of the monitoring system and of data on indicators.

-5. Member States shall ensure the publication of information in accordance with the requirements established in this Regulation and in the Fund-specific Regulations, except where Union law or national law excludes such publication for reasons of security, public order, criminal investigations, or protection of personal data in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council.
+5. Member States shall ensure the publication of information in accordance with the requirements established in this Regulation and in the Fund-specific Regulations, except where Union law or national law excludes such publication for reasons of security, public order, criminal investigations, or protection of personal data in accordance with Regulation (EU) 2016/679.

-6. Member States shall have systems and procedures to ensure that all documents required for the audit trail as set out in Annex XII are kept in accordance with the requirements set out in Article 82.
+6. Member States shall have systems and procedures to ensure that all documents required for the audit trail as set out in Annex XIII are kept in accordance with the requirements set out in Article 82.

-7. Member States shall make arrangements for ensuring the effective examination of complaints concerning the Funds.
-The scope, rules and procedures concerning such arrangements shall be the responsibility of Member States in accordance with their institutional and legal framework.
+7. Member States shall make arrangements to ensure the effective examination of complaints concerning the Funds.
+The scope, rules and procedures concerning those arrangements shall be the responsibility of Member States in accordance with their institutional and legal framework.
 This is without prejudice to the general possibility to address complaints to the Commission by citizens and stakeholders.
-Member States shall, upon request by the Commission, examine complaints submitted to the Commission falling within the scope of their programmes and shall inform the Commission of the results of those examinations.
+Member States shall, upon request by the Commission, examine complaints submitted to the Commission falling within the scope of their programmes and shall inform the Commission of the results of these examinations.

 For the purposes of this Article, complaints cover any dispute between potential and selected beneficiaries with regard to the proposed or selected operation and any disputes with third parties on the implementation of the programme or operations thereunder, irrespective of the qualification of means of legal redress established under national law.